A little girl held a book in her arms, carefully making her way down a flight of stairs.

 “UHN!
 Kai make for Anish!”
 Anise confirmed with an over exaggerated nod.
 Her face was beaming at the mention of her brother’s name.

-“You love your brother don’t you?”
+“You love your brother, don’t you?”
 Sylvia replied with a smile, seeing Anise’s jubilant face.

 The two resumed their playing as Adalina and Reanne made lunch.

 Having played and talked the whole day with Sylvia, she sat on the floor in front of her wooden figurines, exhausted.
 They had played tag, knight and monster, the little village girl, hide and seek, and made up stories with the toys.
-Sylvia even taught her a songs, and showed her a few dances.
+Sylvia even taught her a song and showed her a few dances.

-“Did you have fun?” her mother asked, picking her up and carrying her upstairs.
+“Did you have fun?”
+Her mother asked, picking her up and carrying her upstairs.